‘Overwatch’ Lunar New Year Event Adds New Skins, The Ability To Change Skins Before A Match

 Celebrate the Lunar New Year with good fortune and new skins in Overwatch.
 The Lunar New Year event is back for the Year of the Dog with several new skins and a revamped capture the flag mode.
 Not to mention, today’s Overwatch update lets players change their skin in a match lobby before the fight begins.

 The seasonal Lunar New Year event returns in 2018 with all the skins from the previous year alongside new additions.
 Last year’s skins can be unlocked with credits for the standard price rather than the higher event cost.
 Skins new to Overwatch this year will cost triple the standard price.
-For instance, last year’s Bajie skin for Roadhog is just 1,000 credits but this year’s Red Phoenix skin for Mercy is 3,000 credits.
+For instance, last year’s Bajie skin for Roadhog is just 1,000 credits, but this year’s Red Phoenix skin for Mercy is 3,000 credits.

 In addition to the new legendary Mercy skin, players can unlock new legendary skins for Genji, McCree, Pharah, Widowmaker, and Zarya.
 The latest event in Overwatch also includes a new highlight introduction for McCree and emotes for Roadhog and Doomfist.
 Players can preview all of the event items on the game’s official website.